anton-smirnov-robert/weaver/content/note/literature note on Polanyi1962.md

 #### Background

 Micheal Polanyi is to be distinguished from his older brother Karl.
 Even in both have made considerable contributions in economics, Micheal originally was a physical chemist.
 Karl is well-known for his critiques of self-regulating markets.
-In contrast, Michael was member of the Mont-Pelerin Society and a closed friend of Friedrich Hayek [Fischer2009](reference/Fischer2009.md).
-Micheal also made important contributions in philosophy and epistemology.
+In contrast, Michael was member of the Mont-Pelerin Society and a closed friend of Friedrich Hayek ([Fischer2009](reference/Fischer2009.md)).
+Michael also made important contributions in philosophy and epistemology.
 His concept of *tacit knowledge* will be used by the OECD later.

 In the Republic of Science, Polanyi (i.e. Michael for now on) explicitly acknowledges being inspired by Adam Smith's “invisible hand”, his model is *market-inspired*.
 However, he underlines that the scientific organisation cannot be reduced to the mechanisms of the market as defined by Hayek ([Hayek1945](reference/Hayek1945.md)), because it has a *higher principle*.